Antwi-tech/airbnb-clone-project/README.md

 - Review can be made by one users
 - Review is associated to one property
 - Review is not associated with payment

+## Feature Breakdown:
+- 🙍🏽‍♀ User Managment: User can register , set up a user profile and delete his account
+- 🚘 Property Management: Users create, update and delete their property listing
+- 📅 Booking System: Users can choose a property , select dates and host can reject bookings
+- 💳 Payment Processing: secure checkout with debit card, price breakdown and refund & concellation policies
+- 🔎 Search Filter: Users can search for properties
+- ✍🏽 Review and Rating: Users leave reviews on product, set ratings, host can respond to reviews which creates trusts.